Skip Navigation

 • Posting inappropriate pictures: this can attract strangers and unwanted attention to your profile.

-If you do meet someone on MySpace, don't meet him or her in person.
+If you do meet someone on Myspace, don't meet him or her in person.

-Even though you may think of your profile as your own personal space, that only means you control what you post on it -- not what others post on it, not who sees it, and not what happens if you do something unsafe.
+Even though you may think of your profile as your own personal space, that only means you control what you post on it – not what others post on it, not who sees it, and not what happens if you do something unsafe.

-Neither blogs nor Myspace can ever be completely deleted.
-Even after you delete your account, screen captures can trace back to your page forever.
 Also, the comments you posted on others' pages will stay there as long as their accounts are active.
 Never post something you do not want seen when you are applying for a job, or something that could embarrass you later in life.

 Back to top

-By Julia Ransohoff, high school student writer; and Katie Ransohoff, college student writer.
+• Julia Ransohoff, high school student writer

-Source: Myspace.com.
+Source:

 • Privacy Policy